 What You Need To Know About Deceased Estates

 A morbid topic, yes – but deceased estates are relevant at some point in everyone’s lives and it’s important to have a basic understanding of what they are and what the tax consequences are before you find yourself needing to know.
+While it might not be the most cheerful subject, having clarity on how deceased estates work can help you or your loved ones navigate the legal and financial landscape with ease.

 When a person dies, they typically hold assets that have monetary value such as property and cars, cash and shares, insurance policies and sometimes loans against these assets.
 The combination of these balances is what forms a deceased estate.
+In simpler terms, it’s everything a person owns (and owes) at the time of their death.
+(Source: Victoria Legal Aid)

 Most people think of deceased estates as a distribution of assets to the individual’s chosen beneficiaries.
 However, the debts and loans held by the individual at their time of death often continue and need to be paid for out of the estate.